About Advanced Life Support (ALS) Training

-Advanced Life Support (ALS) builds on existing life support skills to prepare clinicians for managing critically ill or deteriorating patients, including those in cardiac or respiratory arrest.
+Advanced Life Support (ALS) training builds on existing life support skills to prepare clinicians for managing critically ill or deteriorating patients, including cardiac and respiratory arrest.

-RCMS ALS courses follow Resuscitation Council UK (RCUK) guidelines and are delivered by practising healthcare professionals with real-world experience in emergency and critical care.
-Training is intensive, practical and focused on safe, effective decision-making in high-pressure environments.
+Courses follow Resuscitation Council UK (RCUK) guidelines and are delivered by practising clinicians with experience in emergency and critical care.
+Training is intensive, practical, and focused on safe, effective decision-making in high-pressure environments.

 Our Advanced Life Support Courses